zodern/mup-aws-beanstalk/docs/index.md

             allowIncompatibleUpdates: true,
             executable: 'meteor'
         },

+        // (optional) Add additional files to add to the container.
+        // "content" is a list of lines (strings) in the file.
+        additionalFiles: [
+          {
+            //Adds "mylog.log" to the logs that are tailed and exported in elastic beanstalk
+            filepath: "/opt/elasticbeanstalk/tasks/taillogs.d/mylog.conf",
+            content: [
+              "/var/log/mylog.log*"
+            ]
+          },
+        ]

         // (optional) Override or add options in the beanstalk config
         // this plugin creates.You can customize any option on: